We work with local and international partners on the following thematic areas:

 We collaborate closely with Pastoralist and agro-pastoralist groups in the Horn and work together towards addressing the social and economic marginalization of pastoralists.

-We focus on capacity building for pastoralist communities and advocate for pastoralist livelihoods as a sustainable and productive way life.
+We focus on capacity building for pastoralist communities and advocate for pastoralist livelihoods as a sustainable and productive way of life.